-Women are two times more likely1 to develop Alzheimer's disease (the most common form of dementia) than men, according to a 2018 SAGE Journals review.
+Women are two times more likely1 to develop Alzheimer's disease (the most common form of dementia) as men, according to a 2018 SAGE Journals review.
 Historically, it was believed that this correlation between dementia prevalence and sex was due to women's longer life span—the theory was that a longer life left room for a brain-aging disease to manifest.

 Today, leading neurologists (many, if not most, are female) are discovering that other biological mechanisms likely play a larger role than age—including hormones and reproductive factors, like pregnancy and menopause.

-Female hormonal risk factors for dementia.
+Female hormonal risk factors for dementia

 These four risk factors, in particular, were found to increase women's dementia risk:

-- Surgical removal of reproductive organs: Women who have had a hysterectomy or oophorectomy are 12% and 7% more likely to have dementia than those who haven't, respectively.
+- Surgical removal of reproductive organs: Women who have had a hysterectomy or oophorectomy are 12% and 7% more likely to have dementia as those who haven't, respectively.
 Additionally, women who have had both their ovaries and uterus removed (in that order) are almost 2.5 times more likely to develop dementia.

 - Age of first period: Women who had their first menstrual cycle under the age of 12 or over the age of 14 are approximately 20% more likely to have dementia than those who got their period at 13 years old.